Main course materials

 You can read the Assessment guide with practice exam questions and sample solutions with commentary.

-You can browse last year's course materials.
+You can browse last year's course materials, which follow a similar schedule.

 - Week 5